jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Access-Control/Access-Control-Base-On-IAM-Policy.md

     Policy needs to follow the JSON syntax specification.
 For more information, please refer to [IAM Policy-Policy Syntax](https://docs.jdcloud.com/en/iam/elements).

 ### Use of OSS IN IAM Policy
-#### 1) Specify the Action
+1. Specify the Action

-List of Action supported in this period in IAM Policy is as follows:
+Supported Action lists in IAM policy are as below:

 |Action Keyword|Action Description|Corresponding API|Action Level |
 |-|-|-|-|